p4vook/kpoisk-bot/README.md

   When you see the one you looked for, click on it, and the bot will format the movie information as a Telegram message.

-- User settings:
+- User mode:

-  User can directly message the bot in Telegram and issue a /settings command.
-In response bot sends a message with all the settings that can be changed formatted as buttons.
+  User can directly message the bot in Telegram.
+The bot will search films by that message text and send them one-by-one.

 How it is implemented:

-* It uses API from https://kinopoiskapiunofficial.tech/
+* It uses API from https://kinopoiskapiunofficial.tech/, with an auto-generated client
-* It uses a Postgres database to store user settings and cache API results
-* It uses telethon to communicate with Telegram
+* It uses `aiogram` to communicate with Telegram
-* Everything is orchestrated using Docker-Compose

 Libraries:

 * `aiogram` (communicating with Telegram)
 * `httpx` (communicating with API)
-* `beanie` (ORM)
 * `pydantic` (model validation)